callaa/luola2/README.md

  * Splitscreen play for 2+ players
  * Configurable key bindings for 4 players
+ * Gamepad support
+ * Pilot ejection for platformer mode!
  * Lua scripting, including per-level custom scripts
- * 5 special weapons to choose from
+ * 20 special weapons to choose from
  * Destructible terrain
  * 100% artisanal code and art: no gen-AI used!